pasciaks/sabio/scrum.md

         [ ] Reviewed for Assessment

-                [ created Albums, Songs, AlbumsSongs and INSERT, UPDATE, DELETE, SelectAll, SelectById for each ]
+                [ created Albums, Songs, AlbumsSongs tables ]

+                [ created PROCS for each - INSERT, UPDATE, DELETE, SelectAll, SelectById ]

                 [ Albums_Insert allows batch insert of songs using UDT ]

-                [ SelectAll uses AUTOJSON ]
+                [ Albums SelectAll uses AUTOJSON to show all songs on album line ]

                 [ Creates friends like Component called Tests that renders with route /tests ]

                 [ onComponentDidMount AXIOS calls friends, gets results, updates state with array of friends and Maps REACT-Strap Cards 'TEST' into view ]

                 [ functional REACT Strap Test Card accepts clicks and can pass info back using function reference passed in as props ]

 ### ---- WILL ACCOMPLISH

         [ ] Progress on Events

 # October 21, 2020